Permanent Court of Arbitration

 The Permanent Court of Arbitration is an intergovernmental organization with 116 member states.
 Established in 1899 to facilitate arbitration and other forms of dispute resolution between states, the PCA has developed into a modern, multi-faceted arbitral institution that is now perfectly situated at the juncture between public and private international law to meet the rapidly evolving dispute resolution needs of the international community.
 Today the PCA provides services for the resolution of disputes involving various combinations of states, state entities, intergovernmental organizations, and private parties.
 The PCA's Secretariat, the International Bureau, headed by its Secretary-General, provides administrative support to tribunals and commissions.
 Its caseload reflects the breadth of PCA involvement in international dispute resolution, encompassing territorial, treaty, and human rights disputes between states, as well as commercial and investment disputes, including disputes arising under bilateral and multilateral investment treaties.
 The PCA can assist in the selection of arbitrators, and may be called upon to designate or act as appointing authority.
 The PCA is also a center for scholarship and publication, and a forum for legal discourse.

 This Research Guide is intended as a starting point for research on the Permanent Court of Arbitration.
 It provides the basic legal materials available in the Peace Palace Library, both in print and electronic format.
 Handbooks, leading articles, bibliographies, periodicals, serial publications and documents of interest are presented in the Selective Bibliography section.
 Links to the PPL Catalogue are inserted.
-The Library’s classification index codes 187.
-Permanent Court of Arbitration and 192.
-Special arbitration cases and subject heading (keyword) Permanent Court of Arbitration are instrumental for searching through the Catalogue.
+The Library's systematic classification → Public international law and subject heading (keyword) Permanent Court of Arbitration are instrumental for searching through the Catalogue.
 Special attention is given to our subscriptions on databases, e-journals, e-books and other electronic resources.
 Finally, this Research Guide features links to relevant websites and other online resources of particular interest.

 Garimella, S. R., “Environmental Dispute Resolution, ADR Methods and the PCA Arbitration Rules” (September 8, 2016), ILI Law Review, (Summer 2016), pp. 199-222.